Create Educational Opportunities

 Schoolrooms, Not Looms

 Our aim is to reach children before they ever have to come face-to-face with an inspector in a factory.
 Education is key to achieving this goal.
-With that in mind, we have provided direct educational support to nearly 25,000 children since 1995.
+With that in mind, we have provided direct educational support to more than 25,000 children since 1995.
 Equally important, however, are efforts that increase access to education for vulnerable worker communities not served by governments or NGOs.
 This work includes collaborating with stakeholders to ensure an ongoing commitment to the educational development of children in working communities.

 Our educational initiatives represent the outgrowth of small-scale, targeted programs originally tailored to the needs of communities directly linked to GoodWeave-inspected supply chains.
 These include daycare and early-childhood education centers for the children of adult workers, as well as school-sponsorship programs for children who were identified as high risks for exploitation and trafficking.
 In Afghanistan, GoodWeave sponsors special home tutoring programs geared toward families with daughters, as well as supplemental classes to round out that country’s abbreviated school day.
 And in India, our Child-friendly Community (CFC) program is resulting in measurable, long-term government support for improved schooling.
 Today, programs such as these are necessarily expanding in lockstep with the growth of supply chains that have been brought under the GoodWeave banner.